-4.1.1.
+- 4.1.1.
 Detachment Commander (Det/CC).
 The Det/CC is the senior AF member on duty at Detachment 890.
-S/he is the Commander of AF personnel assigned to the detachment.
+S/he is the Commander of AF personnel assigned to the detachment. - 4.1.2.

-4.1.2.
 Operations Officer (DO).
 The DO is the next senior AF member on duty at Detachment 890.
-S/he supervises all unit operations, recruiting, and education functions and acts on behalf of the Commander in his/her absence.

-4.1.3.
-Operation Flight Commander (OFC).
+S/he supervises all unit operations, recruiting, and education functions and acts on behalf of the Commander in his/her absence. - 4.1.3.
+Operation Flight Commander (OFC) UVA/JMU.
 The OFC is primarily responsible for cadet training, to include the enforcement of military and academic standards.
-The OFC works very closely with the Cadet Wing Commander.
+The OFC works very closely with the Cadet Wing Commander. - 4.1.4.
+Operation Flight Commander (OFC) LU.
+The OFC is primarily responsible for cadet training, to include the enforcement of military and academic standards.
+The OFC works very closely with the Cadet Wing Commander. - 4.1.5.

-4.1.4.
 Education Officer (EO).
-The EO is in charge of educational and commissioning requirements for all cadets.
+The EO is in charge of educational and commissioning requirements for all cadets. - 4.1.6.

-4.1.5.
 Recruiting Officer (RO).
 The RO is in charge of Detachment recruiting activities.